-How can executives improve the relationship between marketing and finance departments?
+How can we improve the relationship between marketing and finance?

 Finance and marketing departments notoriously dislike working together.
 Marketing wants to spend money; finance wants to control it.